 The so-called “movements of sobriety” were organized by the Greek-Catholic clergy to combat the alcoholic “boom”.
 There were brotherhoods that conducted an active anti-alcohol campaign: they arranged rallies, distributed literature on the topic of alcohol damage, lectured, boycotted the taverns.
 For example, protests against the growth of the number of pubs took place in Lviv on October 12, 1908 and the number of participants was about 5000 people: in Lviv, on Zhovkivska street alone there were 50 taverns at that time.

 Things only became more civilized from the modern point of view in the 1st half of the 20th century.
 The Polish government passed a series of anti-alcohol laws in 1920.
 It was forbidden to sell alcohol on holidays and sell it less than 500 meters from any place where at least 15 people worked.
 The time to sell was limited to 5-7pm and the drinking age of 21 years was set.

-Impressive, isn’t it?!!
-We invite you to follow Andriy Dorosh on FB to get updates on our future posts and read about our heritage tours of Ukraine to learn more about the possibilities of visiting your ancestral country!
+Use this link if you like to sign up for my post updates and read about our heritage tours of Ukraine to learn more about the possibilities of visiting your ancestral country.